-The FAN2365A utilizes Fairchild's constant on-time control architecture to provide excellent transient response and to maintain a relatively constant switching frequency.
-This device utilizes Pulse Frequency Modulation (PFM) mode to maximize light-load efficiency by reducing switching frequency when the inductor is operating in discontinuous conduction mode at light loads, while clamping the minimum frequency above the audible range with ultrasonic mode.
+These devices utilize Fairchild's constant on-time control architecture to provide excellent transient response and to maintain a relatively constant switching frequency.
+The FAN23SV06A utilizes Pulse Frequency Modulation (PFM) mode to maximize light-load efficiency by reducing switching frequency when the inductor is operating in discontinuous conduction mode at light loads.
+The FAN23SV06PA with forced Pulse Width Modulation (PWM) mode is available for applications that require a relatively constant switching frequency across the full load range.

 Switching frequency and over-current protection can be programmed to provide a flexible solution for various applications.
-Output over-voltage, under-voltage, over-current, and thermal shutdown protections help prevent damage to the device during fault conditions.
+Output over-voltage, undervoltage, over-current, and thermal shutdown protections help prevent damage to the device during fault conditions.
 After thermal shutdown is activated, a hysteresis feature restarts the device when normal operating temperature is reached.